 Built with tough, heavy-duty materials.
 Built to last in harsh weather.
 Moves quickly and smoothly.
 Large enough for people of all sizes.
 Fairly simple assembly.

-Some found fabric seats uncomfortable.
-Material on seats is not very durable.
+Some found the fabric seats uncomfortable.
+Material on the seats is not very durable.

 Soft-grip handles.
 Well-shaped, molded seats.
 Highly durable steel frame with 4 support feet.
-360 degree rotation.
-99 pounds per seat max weight limit.
+Offers 360-degree rotation.
+Ninety-nine pounds per seat max weight limit.

 No bump stops.

 Children love this seesaw for its fun and comfortable features.

 Constructed of sturdy and comfortable materials.
 Fun and brightly colored design.
 Frame is rust-resistant and seats are plastic and durable.
 Easy to put together.